 - routinely checking your skin for injuries

 If you develop symptoms of a skin condition, make an appointment with your doctor.
+Conditions such as rashes can be signs of other health conditions, as well as type 2 diabetes.

 - glaucoma, which happens when pressure builds up in your eye